 The Region, through the MCR is updating the population and employment forecast to 2041, which is likely increase the Township's forecasted employment growth, along with population growth.
 As such, it is important to keep in mind, that not only do the Township's designated employment lands need to accommodate employment growth to 2031, they will also need to support the anticipated employment growth to 2041 and beyond.
 In the event that the Township's forecasted employment growth cannot be accommodated on designated employment lands, additional designated employment lands may be necessary to accommodate the growth.
-The need for additional employment lands will be evaluated through the Township's next official plan review to the planning horizon to 2041 in conformity with the employment lands, as well as the types of employment envisioned, will be important components determining future employment land needs.
-A review of the Township's employment growth at the local level.
+The need for additional employment lands will be evaluated through the Township's next official plan review to the planning horizon to 2041 in conformity with the Region's new official plan.
+The density (number of jobs per hectare) of development on the employment lands, as well as the types of employment envisioned, will be important components determining future employment land needs.
+A review of the Township's employment policy framework will also occur in the Township's next official plan review to address future employment growth at the local level.